OUR DEVOTIONALS (K5 THROUGH 12 GRADE)

 About the book "Sticky Situations: 2" and the author: Betsy Schmitt

-During the fall 2014, MHAC will be starting the K5 through 8th grade classes with a short weekly Bible study through reading from the book "Sticky Situations: 2".
+During the fall 2014, MHA started the K5 through 8th grade classes with a short weekly Bible study through reading from the book "Sticky Situations: 2".
 This book is a daily devotional written by Betsy Schmitt.
 Here is "About the Author" written within the book:

 "Betsy Schmitt lives with her husband, Don, and their three children, Allison, Dana, and Kevin, in Naperville, Illinois.
 The family recently added a dog, Nikki, to their ranks.
 She has presented all sorts of new sticky situations!